Military band: Argentina

-Another notable band of the Argentinian Army is the Mounted Band of the 4th Armoured Cavalry Regiment (Mountain) "General Lavalle's Cuirassiers".
+Another notable band of the Argentine Army is the Mounted Band of the 4th Armoured Cavalry Regiment (Mountain) "General Lavalle's Cuirassiers".
 They wear uniforms similar to those of the French Republican Guard Cavalry and 19th-century cuirassier units.
 This band uses the same brass and percussion instruments as in the Mounted Grenadiers, when either mounted or dismounted.
 There are currently 54 bands in the army.
 Other bands in the Army include: